Workshops for Businesses and Universities/Colleges

 A half day session that covers all the elements of stalking including a comprehensive insight into what stalking is, the effect on the victim and their families and loved ones and how to safely support someone you may suspect of being a victim.

-Coercive Control includes both coercive behaviour and controlling behaviour.
-It is a form of domestic abuse designed by one individual to abuse and control another.
 Coercive behaviour is an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten a victim.
+The programme delves further into definitions of Coerciveness including the hurt and intimidation along with the isolation and regulation that form the Control.
+We will investigate abuser tactics and behavior.

 Hollie Guard Workshop